What is a personal pronoun in English?

 When to use them correctly?

 Tired of saying the same name ten times?
-Swap it for a personal pronoun:
+Swap it for a pronoun:

 Maria called.
 She wants to meet later.